renewdotcom/renew-looker-template/readme.md

 #### 4g.
 Derived Tables (DT)
 When creating a derived table from an explore, always denote that the explore is relied on by a derived table with a clear comment.
 It is generally recommended to include the link to the explore from when the DT was created.

+## Workflow (NOTE WELL ALL LOOKML DEVS)
+1. On looker's web IDE you make some commits.
+2. You push commits to GH (with or without PR open)
+3. If PR is open you go to the PR and you will see a comment from a user RenewDeploy who is outputing the linting errors
+4. If PR is not open at the time of push 1 of 2 sceniros will happen:
+    1. If there are no liniting errors then your circle job will succeed.
+When the PR is opened no comment will be shown because at the time of the push there was no PR open.
+You can continue as usual.
+    2. If there are liniting errors then your circle jonb will fail.
+When the PR is openedn there will no comment explaining why the job failed.
+You can click into the details of the failed job (the circleci job called lint-lookml) then you can hit rerun on the top left.
+Or you can push another commit to the PR.
+After either action is done you should see the comments pop up on the PR as usual.